Skip to content

 Configures the console logging mode for the '"check run" jobs performed by the job scheduler in the background.

-This parameter could be also configured by setting DQO_SCHEDULER_CHECK_RUN_MODE environment variable.
+This parameter can also be configured by setting the DQO_SCHEDULER_CHECK_RUN_MODE environment variable.

 silent